-But we all need to make decisions for our own circumstances and sometimes, people tell me that no matter how persuasive arguments for not adding heat are, they cannot resist adding some heat.
+But we all need to make decisions for our own circumstances and sometimes, people tell me that no matter how persuasive arguments for not adding heat are, they cannot resist adding some a fire.

 In that case, the only appliance I'd recommend is a wall mounted, flat panel radiant heater like this one...